eunseong/koji_setup/README.md

   * kojid is the build daemon that runs on each of the build machines.
 Its primary responsibility is polling for incoming build requests and handling them accordingly.
 Koji also has support for tasks other than building.
 Creating install images is one example. kojid is responsible for handling these tasks as well.
 * kojira
   * kojira is a daemon that keeps the build root repodata updated.

 ## Koji - set up guide
-### koji-hub

-#### DB setup
+### DB setup
 koji can use postgresql as a DB.

+#### Configuration files
+* /var/lib/pgsql/data/pg_hba.conf
+* /var/lib/pgsql/data/postgresql.conf

 Let's install and configure a PostgreSQL server and prime the database which will be used to hold the koji users
 ```shell
 root@localhost$ yum install postgresql-server koji
 root@localhost$ postgresql-setup initdb && systemctl start postgresql